chicagolug/chicagolug-pelican/content/faq.rst

 keys@kernel.org:

 - full name
-- email address
 - desired username
+- email address where to forward your username@kernel.org mail
-- reason for account
+- reason for requiring a kernel.org account
-- reference to work you've done
+- reference to kernel work you've done
-- PGP/GPG public key fingerprint (NOT an ssh key)
+- PGP/GPG public key fingerprint (NOT your ssh key)

-  * Key should be signed by as many kernel developers as you can get
+  * Key should be signed by as many kernel developers as you know
-  * Accounts will not issued until key is suffciently signed
+  * Accounts will not be issued until key carries enough signatures
-  * Key must have been uploaded to public key servers
+  * Key and signatures must be available on public key servers

 The Kernel.org admin team will then review your request and let you know the decision.